 Term Description Accountable Authority The person or group of persons responsible for governing the Commonwealth entity.
 Activity The activities described in the NDIA Streamlined Grant Agreement.
-Agreement The Grant Details, Supplementary Terms (if any), the General Grant Conditions and any other document referenced or incorporated in the Streamlined Grant Agreement.
+Agreement The Grant Details, Supplementary Terms (if any), the General Grant Conditions and any other document referenced or incorporated in the NDIA Streamlined Grant Agreement.
 Capacity building Increasing people's skills and independence.
-This might apply to an in - perhaps developing their skills in a certain area that then allows their more independently.
-Or it might apply to the community as a whole - example, building the capacity of organisations to be more inclusive by the whole community Choice and control The NDIA principle which outlines a participant's right to determine who, how and when their supports are delivered Commissioning A strategic approach to the identification and funding of services and activities that benefit individuals and communities.
+This might apply to an individual - perhaps developing their skills in a certain area that then allows them to live more independently.
+Or it might apply to the community as a whole - for example, building the capacity of organisations to be more inclusive benefits the whole community Choice and control The NDIA principle which outlines a participant's right to determine who, how and when their supports are delivered Commissioning A strategic approach to the identification and funding of services and activities that benefit individuals and communities.
 The Consultation Draft outlines the proposed methods for commissioning a range of activities that will deliver the intended outcomes for ILC.
 Competitive selection A selection process for a Grant Funding Round in which applications close on a specified date and applicants are assessed against Selection Criteria and ranked in order of merit.
 Delegate An official who has been given statutory authority, by an instrument of delegation from the accountable authority, to make particular decisions or perform particular functions.
-A delegate is constrained by any limitations expressed in the delegation instrument Disability The umbrella term for any or all of: an impairment of body structure function, a limitation in activities, or a restriction in participation.
-Dis multidimensional and complex concept and is conceived as a dynaminteraction between health conditions and environmental and perso
+A delegate is constrained by any limitations expressed in the delegation instrument Disability The umbrella term for any or all of: an impairment of body structure or function, a limitation in activities, or a restriction in participation.
+Disability is a multidimensional and complex concept and is conceived as a dynamic interaction between health conditions and environmental and personal factors